 Water Rights Project and Effects of Rights & Law Project and Sexual and Reproductive Rights Project

-Associate Professor, University of Texas at Austin
+Associate Research Professor, CMI; Professor and Department Chair, University of Texas at Austin

 Daniel Brinks is Associate Professor of Government, in the fields of Comparative Politics and Public Law at the University of Texas at Austin.
 He co-directs the Rapoport Center for Human Rights and Justice.
 Dan’s research focuses on the role of the law and courts in supporting or extending human rights and many of the basic rights associated with democracy, with a primary regional interest in Latin America.

 His most recent book, published by Cambridge University Press, is The DNA of Constitutional Justice in Latin America: Politics, Governance and Judicial Design (with Abby Blass).
 The book examines constitutional change in Latin America since about 1975, focusing especially on judicial institutions and constitutional review.
 He is also the author of The Judicial Response to Police Killings in Latin America: Inequality and the Rule of Law.
 He co-edited two volumes: Courting Social Justice: The Judicial Enforcement of Social and Economic Rights in the Developing World with Varun Gauri; and Reflections on Uneven Democracies: The Legacy of Guillermo O’Donnell, with Scott Mainwaring and Marcelo Leiras.
 His research also appears in the International Journal of Constitutional Law, Perspectives on Politics, Comparative Politics, Comparative Political Studies and the Texas Law Review, among other journals.

 B. M. Wilson, A. Singh, D. Brinks.
 (2021).
 Special issue editors.
 Water and Sanitation as Human Rights: Have they strengthened Marginalized Peoples’ Claim for Access?
 2073-4441.